kurapica/PLoop/README.md

 * We can use the keyword **import** to import namespaces to the private environments or the `_G`, then we can use the types stored in those namespaces.
 The difference is importing to the `_G` is a *saving all to `_G`* action, and the private environment will only records the namespaces it imported, only access the types in them when needed(also will be auto cached).

-* **PLoop**'s private environment will look for a global variable when it not existed(not auto-cached or declared, so the `__index` will be triggered), the order is:

-	* Find in the namespace that the environment belongs (use `namespace "MyNamesapce`" in it, so types generated in the private environment will be saved in the namespace)

-	* Find in the namespace of this environment **import**ed

-	* Find in public namespaces

-	* Find in the root namespaces, if you access data like "**System**"

-	* Find in the base environment, the private environment can set a base environment, default is the `_G`

-The rules for finding variable names in the namespace are:

-* Compare to the name of the namespace (the last part of the path, so for the **System.Form**, its name is **Form**), if match return the namespace directly

-* Try get value by `thenamespace[variable name]`, usually the result will be a sub-namespace such as `System["Form"]` which gets **System.Form**, or a type such as `System.Collections[" List "]`, also could be a resource provided by the type, like a static method of the class, enumeration value of a enum type and etc.

-Back to the creation of the **List** objects, the **List** type can be used as a object generator, it'll create the list objects based on the input arguments.
+Back to the creation of the **List** objects, the **List** type can be used as an object generator, it'll create the list objects based on the input arguments.

-Normally to say, those List objects are normal Lua tables with meta-table settings, we still can use **ipairs** to traverse it or use `obj[1]` to accessed its elements.
+Those List objects are normal Lua tables with meta-table settings, we still can use **ipairs** to traverse it or use `obj[1]` to accessed its elements.
 We also can enjoy the powerful methods provided by the **List** classes.

 ### The method of the List